aparajithsairam/WebGLVolumeRendering/README.md

 #define SLICER
 line in Fragment Shader.
 To move the slice plane position along z axis, press 'w' to move towards positive z, and 's' to move towards negative z You can also use 'a' and 'd' for the same functionality.
-But it will appear as if 2 images belonging to different depth planes are visible simultaneously.
-It looks aesthetic.
+But it will cause 2 images belonging to different depth planes to be visible simultaneously at different heights.
+It is good for comparing different depth plane slices.

 If you want to generate densities procedurally in renderer, then uncomment the line den += (getSphereDensity(l, vec3(SPHERE_CENTER), SPHERE_RADIUS) / (delt / STEP));